The library is here for you. Whether you’re visiting in person or online, you can enjoy having an extra place to spend time – at your library!

 - Embrace the opportunity to chat with fellow budding authors at Kingston Library’s Writers’ Space.

 Can’t make it to a library space?
 Browse the eLibrary or view our film collections and past online programs on YouTube.
-Check out our carefully selected eBooks for children and adults, and eBooks for reading in various community languages for Harmony Week.
+Check out our carefully selected eBooks for reading in various community languages for Harmony Week.

 To discover the full range of exciting events, see Eventbrite.